wmalab/EnHiC/README.md

 - [ ] Keep updating the document and cleaning code
 - [ ] Fix the format in GitHub markdown
+- [ ] Clean and optimize the model
 ---

 ##  Setup

 **Anaconda Pyrhon**

-We provide a Conda environment for running EnHiC, use the environment.yaml file, which will install all required dependencies:
+We provide a Conda environment for running EnHiC, use the environment.yml file, which will install all required dependencies:
 > conda env create -f environment.yaml

 Activate the new environment: